War in Abkhazia (1992–1993): Russia's role in the conflict

-Russia transferred arms to Georgia under the bilateral agreements on division of Soviet military assets.
+Russia also transferred arms to Georgia under the bilateral agreements on division of former Soviet military assets.
 It included Georgia's main battle tanks, armored personnel carriers, heavy artillery and heavy mortars.
+On 15 May 1992, at the Tashkent CIS summit meeting, in which Georgia participated as an observer, Georgia and seven CIS states - Armenia, Azerbaijan, Belarus, Kazakhstan, Moldova, Russia and Ukraine – established quotas on dividing Soviet assets limited under the 1990 Treaty on Conventional Armed Forces in Europe.
+The Georgian share included 220 combat tanks, 220 armored combat vehicles, 250 guns, 100 combat aircraft, and 50 strike helicopters.
+Under the Tashkent agreement, Russia transferred to Georgia 109 tanks, 203 ACVs, and 13 artillery systems.
 The whole Akhaltsikhe motorised rifle division was turned over to Georgia on 22 September 1992.
-However, on September 25, 1992, Russian Supreme Council (parliament) passed a resolution which condemned Georgia, supported Abkhazia and called for the suspension of the delivery of weapons and equipment to Georgia and the deployment of a Russian peacekeeping force in Abkhazia.
+However, on 25 September 1992, the Russian Supreme Soviet (parliament) passed a resolution which condemned Georgia, supported Abkhazia, demanded the deployment of a Russian peacekeeping force in the region and suspended the delivery of weapons and equipment to Georgia.
 It was sponsored by Sergei Baburin, a Russian deputy who met Vladislav Ardzinba and argued that he was not that much sure that Abkhazia was part of Georgia.
-With the adoption of the resolution, the transfer of military equipment to the Georgian army as part of the ongoing division of Soviet military assets was halted.
 However, some arms still reached Georgia in semi-legal and illegal ways.
 Russia's warfare market was the main source of weapons for both conflicting sides.
+Based on variety of reasons, such as corruption and personal sympathies, the weapons were transferred to both sides of the war, although mostly to the Abkhaz side.
+Some prearranged transfers of equipment to Georgia based on the pre-existing agreements were also continued by the Russian government.

-On 3 October, the Georgian State Council voted to take over the Russian military hardware on Georgian territory, while Russian Defence Minister Pavel Grachev warned that it could lead to armed clashes with Russian military units.
+The Georgian authorities protested against the Russian parliament's resolution on Abkhazia and the decision to suspend the arms delivery, assessing it as an interference into Georgia's internal affairs.
+On 3 October, the Georgian State Council voted to take over the Russian (former Soviet) military hardware on Georgian territory, while Russian defence minister Pavel Grachev warned that it could lead to armed clashes with Russian military units.
 Some weapons were gained by local raids on Russian Army bases in Akhalkalaki, Batumi, Poti and Vaziani by irregular Georgian paramilitary forces.
-After several attacks, Russia, including President Boris Yeltsin, condemned Georgia and declared it would defend its bases with force.
+After several attacks, Russia, including President Boris Yeltsin, condemned Georgia and declared that it would defend its bases with force.